 Since 1996 anyone putting a boat in to service in the European Economic Area (EEA) has a legal obligation to ensure that the craft meets the relevant requirements and has appropriate CE marking.
 The Recreational Craft Directive regulations apply to all recreational craft between 2.5 and 24 metres in hull length, regardless of the means of propulsion.

 Apart from certain exceptions, privately owned boats used by EU residents within the EU are required to be VAT paid.
 In other EU countries you may be asked to provide evidence that VAT has been paid, so this is important documentation, especially on recent or high-value craft.
-Read our full feature: VAT on boats: a guide.
+Read our full feature about VAT on boats.

 Arranging a viewing